SJSU272LabSP18/ThumbBadge/README.md

     We can quantitavely measure the improvement to verify the results.
     The goal is to use machine learning techniques to improve the efficiency and response time in case of emergencies.
     Technologies to be used during the work flow are :
-    Python  - For programming
+  --Python  - For programming
-    Google API  - To anaylse the data set
+  --Google API  - To anaylse the data set
-    Tableau - For data visualization and representation
+  --Tableau - For data visualization and representation